ubershmekel/traitsim/readme.md

-There's a misconception in the biology classroom that recessive traits are likely to become rarer across generations.
-This simulation is a toy to help people explore random trait and gene proliferation.
+There's a common misconception in the biology classroom that [recessive traits](http://en.wikipedia.org/wiki/Recessive) are likely to become rarer across generations.
+This simulation is a toy to help people explore and understand random trait and gene proliferation.

 People are illustrated as a pair of dots.
 One colored dot per gene.
 If the brown eyed gene is present, it will appear in front of the blue eye gene.